Two Sentinels Girl Scout Camp

 Biffies

-All Two Sentinels campers and staff use what we call a BIFFY (Bathroom In Forest For You) - an outhouse.
+All Two Sentinels campers and staff use what we call a BIFFY (Bathroom In Forest For You), which is basically an outhouse or pit toilet.
 Staff cleans and sanitizes them every day, and we have procedures in place to keep them as odor-free as possible.
+Campers never clean biffies or shower houses.

 Flag

-Every morning at 7:50 and every evening at 5:50, there is a flag ceremony.
-Every unit will perform the ceremony one day each session.
+Every morning at 7:50 and every evening at 5:20, there is a flag ceremony.
+Each unit will perform the ceremony one day each session.

 Kapers

-Every unit has a kaper (chore) to do every day.
-From straightening trails around camp to performing the flag ceremony, everyone does their part to keep camp running.
+Every unit has kapers (chores) to do every day.
+From straightening trails around camp to performing the flag ceremony, everyone does her part to keep camp running.

 Hopping

-Every unit spends one day HOPPING.
-A hopper sets tables before the meal, brings food their table during the meal, and gets to wash dishes after the meal.
+Every unit spends one day hopping.
+A hopper sets tables before the meal, brings food to her table during the meal (we eat family style), and gets to wash dishes after the meal.
+Doing dishes is actually a favorite activity at camp, and water fights are to be expected...

 Down Time

-Every unit has some down time almost every day, where campers can eat a snack (offered daily in the afternoon), write some letters, play cards, and read their mail.
+Every unit has some down time almost every day, where campers can eat a special snack prepared by the kitchen, write some letters, play cards, read their mail, or just rest quietly with friends.

 Showers

-Campers will be able to shower about every other day during the session.
-All showers are equipped with hot water.
-Please do not bring scented shampoos or lotions, as they attract critters!
+Campers are able to shower about every other day during the session.
+All showers are equipped with inline water heaters, hot water, private stalls, and private changing areas.
+We have NO group or "gang" showers at camp.

 Evening Program

 There is an evening program almost every night!
-There are two all-camp campfires with skits and songs, plus whatever campfires your unit has on their own!
+There are two all-camp campfires with skits and songs, plus smaller campfires and get-togethers throughout the week.
+Several nights during the session groups host open s'mores parties for any unit who wishes to attend!

 Two Sentinels has a well-stocked infirmary.
 Known as the “Birdhouse,” campers go to the infirmary to get bandages and medications.
-ALL medications, pharmaceutical or over-the-counter, are turned into the nurses at the Bird House the first day of camp.
-The Bird House has office hours throughout the day for medications and non-emergent medical treatment.
-The Bird House is, of course, open at all times for emergencies and bandages.
-There is always qualified medical personnel on site.
+All medications, whether prescription or over-the-counter, are turned into the nurses at the Birdhouse the first day of camp.
+The Birdhouse has office hours throughout the day for medications and non-emergency medical treatment.
+The Birdhouse is, of course, open at all times for emergencies.
+All units are also equipped with first aid kits and basic first aid supplies.
+There is always qualified and certified medical personnel on site, and there is a Wilderness First Aid or Wilderness First Responder staff person in every backpacking unit and many in-camp units.
+There is an AED on-site.

 Picture